abduadem/scrimba-html_css/task_1/README.md

-# This folder contains google.clone version task solution
+# This folder contains Building a personal Website task solution